The best themed restaurant in every state

 Pennsylvania: Umami, Pittsburgh

-Umami is styled like a traditional Japanese pub – known as an izakaya – with a cozy, low-lit cocktail bar downstairs, and an upstairs dining space serving incredible sushi and robatayaki.
-The latter involves Wagyu beef, pork belly, and tofu, all of which are cooked over charcoal and served with dipping sauces.
+Umami is styled like a traditional Japanese pub – known as an izakaya – with a cozy, low-lit cocktail bar downstairs and an upstairs dining space serving incredible sushi and robatayaki.
+The latter involves wagyu beef, pork belly, and giant mushrooms, all of which are cooked over charcoal and served with dipping sauces.
 People love the lively atmosphere and on-point food and drinks.

 ogiestrailerpark/Facebook